nborrmann/jodel_api/README.rst

     Account successfully verified.
     >>> j.verify_acccount()
     Account is already verified.

+(It's a fun challenge to solve these captchas using machine learning.
+`Here's <https://u.nya.is/tbqweg.mp4/>`_ what that looks like when you're done.)

 After ``expiration_date`` has passed, call ``refresh_access_tokens()``
 to re-authenticate.
 If ``refresh_access_token`` fails, use